Aml Ameen: 2012–2018

 Ameen's first Hollywood film role is in George Lucas's Red Tails (2012), about the African American Tuskegee airman in World War II.
 He played Alby in the 2014 film adaptation of the young adult, science-fiction, dystopian novel, The Maze Runner.

 In 2015, Ameen was one of the eight central characters in the initial run of the Netflix series Sense8, produced by the Wachowskis and J. Michael Straczynski.
 However, conflicts with Lana Wachowski resulted in his "abrupt" firing and replacement with Toby Onwumere after filming two episodes of the second season in 2016.

 In 2018, Ameen starred as a young Jamaican named "D" in the film Yardie.
 The film was based on Victor Headley's 1992 cult novel of the same name.
 Actor Idris Elba made his directorial debut with the film in London and Jamaica.

 2020–present

 Ameen's own debut as a director was announced in November 2020.
 Boxing Day was released on 3 December 2021 and, as the writer, Ameen used elements from his own life, "I kind of draw from inspiration from different moments in my family [..] my parents got divorced when I was 15, not when I was 28, so I just kind of reconstructed everything a little bit to suit the film and to suit the dramatic purposes.
 But a lot of the characters [...] are based on my real sister, my real father."
 The film stars Ameen, Aja Naomi King, Leigh-Anne Pinnock (in her film debut), Marianne Jean-Baptiste, Stephen Dillane and Martina Laird.
 Boxing Day received mixed reviews.

-He also played the role of the narrator Tom in the podcast The Left Right Game.
+He also played the role of Tom in the podcast The Left Right Game.